Oregon Department of Transportation: Exploding whale incident

 In 2018, the city government of Portland, Oregon and ODOT entered into an intergovernmental agreement in which the Portland city government takes over the cleanups of transient camps on ODOT right-of-way in select locations in Portland in exchange for payments from ODOT.

+Twenty-first Century

 In 2019, ODOT installed boulders at five locations in Portland to deter transient camps around the freeways.
 The installations have received support from neighbors while criticized by homeless advocacy groups.